-While I still find the “1000” part of the timekeeper’s name misleading (it is rated for depths of down to 1000 ft, which roughly translates to more or less standard 300 meters, not 1000 meters as some may infer,) it is still quite rugged and is even equipped with a helium escape valve, so this new watch is still a real diver, not some trendy “inspired by true diving tools” trinket that you often get in this price range (depending on the part of the world you live in, the watch will be offered at roughly €1000 MSRP).
+While I still find the “1000” part of the name a bit misleading (it is rated for depths of down to 1000 ft, which roughly translates to more or less standard 300 meters, not 1000 meters as some may infer,) it is still rugged enough and is even equipped with a helium escape valve, so this one is still a real diver, not some trendy “inspired by true diving tools” trinket that you often get in this price range (depending on the part of the world you live in, the Seastar 1000 will be offered at roughly €1000 MSRP).

-The Seastar 1000‘s usability underwater is further increased with a new dial layout with the timekeeper’s minute hand generously covered with a thick layer of Superluminova (owners of previous iterations of the model sometimes complained about the Seastar’s poor legibility in muddy waters since the amount of lume on the hands was limited at best.)
+The Seastar 1000‘s usability underwater is further increased with a new dial layout with the timekeeper’s minute hand generously covered with a thick layer of Superluminova (owners of the previous iterations sometimes complained about the Seastar’s poor legibility in muddy waters since the amount of lume on the hands was limited at best.)

 Of course, this is just an entry-level Swiss automatic diver, so do not expect any stylistic novelties or technological breakthroughs.
-Also, unlike similarly styled watches from Rolex or Omega, you should be very careful choosing this watch for formal attire.
+Also, unlike similarly styled pieces from brands like Rolex or Omega, you should be careful choosing this chronograph as an ‘accent’ for formal attire.

-However, the timekeeper looks neatly built and, being equipped with the ETA caliber C01.211 movement just screams quality, so you will never be ashamed of wearing such a watch with jeans or khakis or some other casual dress.
+However, the timekeeper looks neatly built and, even despite the fact that it is equipped with the ETA caliber C01.211 movement (a Lemania 5100-based job that has some of its metal parts replaced with plastic ones in order to cut costs,) just screams good build quality, so you will never be ashamed of wearing such a watch with jeans or khakis or some other casual dress.
 The mechanism, by the way, is neatly finished, too, featuring an open-worked oscillating weight and machine-brushed bridges.
-Of course, it may not look as impressive as calibers made in-house by Panerai, but the watch is also ten times less expensive, so this is a trade-off I would be willing to make if interested in such a huge watch.
+Of course, it may not look as impressive as calibers made in-house by Panerai, but it is also ten times less expensive, so this is a trade-off I would be willing to make if interested in such a huge timekeeper.

 Which brings me neatly to the only problem of the timekeeper.
 It is, of course, its size.
-According to the Swiss company, the new watch will be released in a gargantuan case of 48 millimeters in diameter and more than 17 millimeters thick.
-Add here the length of its lugs (they look relatively short on the photos, but in reality they are quite long) and you get yourself a timepiece that will literally dwarf a wrist of a normal man.
-So, take this into account before ordering the watch from an online retailer.
+According to the Swiss company, the Seastar 1000 will be released in a gargantuan case of 48 millimeters in diameter and more than 17 millimeters thick.
+Add here the length of its lugs (they look relatively short on the photos, but in reality, they are long) and you get yourself a timepiece that will literally dwarf a wrist of a normal man.
+So, take this into account before ordering the piece from an online retailer.